dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in Dart involves parsing, querying, and modifying XML documents, a process crucial for applications that interact with web services, configuration files, or legacy systems.
-Programmers do this to enable data interchange, configurations, or even remote procedure calls in a structured, hierarchical format that is both human-readable and machine-parsable.

 ## How to:
 Dart does not include built-in support for XML handling in its standard library, necessitating the use of third-party packages.
 One popular package is `xml`.
 To use it, you first need to add it to your `pubspec.yaml`:

 ```yaml